Gardener Euston - Modern Slavery Statement

 We incorporate modern slavery risk considerations into our broader corporate compliance framework and procurement decisions.
 Training programmes educate staff at all levels about the signs of forced labour, fair recruitment practices and responsible sourcing.
 Recruitment and HR processes are designed to prevent debt bondage, confiscation of identity documents or other abusive practices.

-Closing statement and corporate commitment image In closing, our slavery and human trafficking statement demonstrates a firm corporate stance: no tolerance for exploitation.
+A woman with blonde hair wearing a purple jacket and white top is standing in a well-maintained garden, holding a tray of vibrant flowering plants, including yellow, pink, and white blooms.
+The garden features a lush, green lawn in the foreground, bordered by flower beds with a variety of plants and shrubs.
+In the background, there are mature trees, a hedge, and a small wooden staircase leading to an elevated area.
+The weather appears clear with natural daylight illuminating the outdoor space, which showcases neat, landscaped garden elements typical of residential outdoor areas in Euston.
+The scene reflects garden care activities that include planting and maintaining flowering arrangements, aligning with gardening services such as planting, lawn care, and outdoor maintenance offered by Gardener Euston.
+In closing, our slavery and human trafficking statement demonstrates a firm corporate stance: no tolerance for exploitation.
 We will continue to strengthen our systems, work collaboratively with the supply chain and respond decisively to any evidence of modern slavery.
 This modern slavery policy and related procedures remain live documents subject to continuous improvement through stakeholder engagement, robust supplier audits, clear reporting channels and regular annual review.

 Gardener Euston